rodrigo-om/magicreator/README.md

 - [Docker]

 ##### Running it:
 Very simple, you just need to import the project on your favorite IDE with Spring Framework support enabled, and hit Execute!
 Hopefully everything will go smoothly.
-For the PotterAPI apikey, you can [generate it](#generating-your-api-key) and place it on application.properties in the potterapi.apikey
+For the PotterAPI apikey, you can [generate it](#generating-your-api-key) and place it on application.properties in the potterapi.apikey value

-Oh, and before I forget, one also requires the mongodb container running, so I've set up a docker-compose-mongo-only.yml file for these situations.
+Oh, and before I forget, this one requires the mongodb container running, so I've set up a docker-compose-mongo-only.yml file for these situations.
 So make sure to
 ```sh
 docker compose -f .\docker-compose-mongo-only.yml up
 ```